ChrisDuffley/stationPlaylist/readme.md

 Version 4.0 supports SPL Studio 5.00 and later, with 3.x released designed to provide some new features from 4.0 for users using earlier versions of Studio.

 * New SPL Assistant keys, including schedule time for the track (S), remaining duration for the playlist (D) and temperature (W if configured).
 In addition, for Studio 5.x, added playlist modification (Y) and track pitch (Shift+P).
 * New SPL Controller commands, including progress of library scans (Shift+R) and enabling microphone without fade (N).
+Also, pressing F1 pops up a dialog showing available commands.
 * When enabling or disabling microphone via SPL Controller, beeps will be played to indicate on/off status.
 * Settings such as end of track time are saved to a dedicated configuration file in your user configuration directory and are preserved during add-on upgrades (version 4.0 and later).
 * Added a command (Alt+NvDA+2) to set song intro alarm time between 1 and 9 seconds.
+* Added a command (Control+NVDA+4) to set a time when NVDA will play a sound when microphone has been active for a while.
 * Added a feature to announce time in hours, minutes and seconds (command unassigned).
 * It is now possible to track library scans from Insert Tracks dialog or from anywhere, and a dedicated command (Alt+NVDA+R) to toggle library scan announcement options.
 * Support for Track Tool, including playing a beep if a track has intro defined and commands to announce information on a track such as duration and cue position.